pim97/osrs-account-creator/readme.md

    - EMAIL: Email you want to register with
    - PASSWORD: password you want to register with
 2. Run the script: `node create.js`
+3. Or run `node multi.js` to run multi threaded version.
+Add emails in emails.txt

 ## Contributing